snd/apodize/README.md

 smoothing the sharp discontinuities at the edges (beginning and end) of each segment when doing a
-[short time fourier transform](https://en.wikipedia.org/wiki/Short-time_Fourier_transform)
+[short time fourier transform](https://en.wikipedia.org/wiki/Short-time_Fourier_transform) windowing also makes that the signal near the time being analyzed will have higher weight than the signal further away from the time being analyzed.

 to use add `apodize = "0.1.1"`
 to the `[dependencies]` section of your `Cargo.toml` and `extern crate apodize;` in your code.